pietroglyph/ftc265/README.md

 In my testing, yes.
 I used this in-season at (more demanding) FRC speeds, and when testing on an FTC-field-sized area I consistiently got less than 1 inch of error.

 ### Why use VSLAM?
  1. The T265 is smaller and easier to mount and maintain than sprung odometry wheels.
-It is also likely more accurate.
+It is also likely as accurate.
  2. Awards.

 ### Is this compatible with the REV Control Hub?